 The French Seam is a two-step process that encloses the raw edges of the fabric within the seam itself to leave a neat and finished seam on both the inside and the outside.
-Although it could be used on most fabrics, you fill find it most commonly used on very fine, sheer or delicate fabrics such as chiffon, silk or organza.
+Although it could be used on most fabrics, you will find it most commonly used on very fine, sheer, or delicate fabrics such as chiffon, silk, or organza.

 Best used on light to medium weight fabrics because of the additional bulk created in the seams, and also best on straight or only slightly curved seams for the same reason.
 Not really suitable for set-in sleeves unless you are an expert!

 My research shows there are two ‘camps' when it comes to sewing a French Seam.
 Those that pre-plan and add the necessary additional fabric to all seam allowances in advance, and those that do not and sew very narrow seams within the original width of the seam allowance.
 In the interest of keeping everything ‘So Sew Easy', let's have a look at the second method and just work within the seam allowance we already have.

 First, let's look at a standard seam allowance – on commercial patterns it might usually be 5/8th of an inch.
 So if we divide that by the two seams we have to sew, we can make one at 2/8th (that's the same as a 1/4 inch) and one at 3/8th of an inch.
 It makes sense to make the narrower seam the first one because that has to be sandwiched in the second one.

 Start with your fabric WRONG SIDES TOGETHER.
 Yes, I felt I had to shout because this goes against everything we've always been taught about seams.
 But it will work out just fine in the end.